 Frasier: [about Daphne] "She's psychic.
 We've decided to find it charming."

 What is the definition of crazy?
 It layman's terms, that is.
-Psychologists and Psychiatrists may have clinical definitions for all sorts of mental illnesses, afflictions, and conditions.
-But for you and me, we find someone to be "crazy", "really crazy", and "batshit crazy".
+Psychologists and Psychiatrists may have clinical definitions for all sorts of mental illnesses, afflictions, and conditions But for you and me, we find someone to be either crazy, really crazy, or just batshit crazy.